akinsiraifedayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext finds the pattern root in /etc/passwd and prints 3 lines after it 17-hidethisword prints lines in /etc/passwd not containing bin 18-letteronly prints only lines that starts with an alphabet in conf file
+16-whatsnext finds the pattern root in /etc/passwd and prints 3 lines after it 17-hidethisword prints lines in /etc/passwd not containing bin 18-letteronly prints only lines that starts with an alphabet in conf file 19-AZ replaces A with Z and c with e